weaviate/weaviate-io/developers/weaviate/configuration/monitoring.md

 ## Obtainable Metrics

 The list of metrics that are obtainable through Weaviate's metric system is constantly being expanded.
+The complete list is in the [`prometheus.go`](https://github.com/weaviate/weaviate/blob/main/usecases/monitoring/prometheus.go) source code file.

-Here are some noteworthy metrics and what they can be used for.
+This page describes some noteworthy metrics and their uses.

 Typically metrics are quite granular, as they can always be aggregated later on.
 For example if the granularity is "shard", you could aggregate all "shard"